BlythICS4U/a5-manxboy/README.md

 ### Problem 4

 What follows is a description of a sorting algorithm.
-Implement the described algorithm, adding sufficient JUnit tests to ensure correctness.
-Also - state the runtime complexity of the algorithm in big-O notation (you can include it as part of javadoc comments above the method signature).

-Algorithm description:

 Imagine you have a shuffled deck of cards (a single suit only), face down on a table.
 You pick up cards, one at a time, and place them in your hand.
 When you place the card in your hand, you place it in the sorted position.
 For example,
 * You pick up the 5H first, and up it in you hand